ksoules/ss_standards/READ_ME_Steps.md

 Outcome: individual files for each state with appropriate suffix (_ms or _hs)

-# Step 2: Reshape the data
+# Step 2: Reshape the data and Initial Data Clean up

 2a.
 Fill blanks in first column (Keyword)